DisposableCat/devilscreens/README.md

 saves the options you set in the GUI.
 Eventually these will all appear in the GUI as well.
 The additional options in the INI are currently as follows:

-- Background color: The color to use for the background of the image windows and text labels.
-- Text color: The color to use for label text.
-Should not be the same as above.
 - Themes: A comma-separated list of the themes you want to use.
 There are currently two themes included.
 Themes represent button shapes and the appropriate Photoshop layer effects to make them look good.
 They are